RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

 ###### Configure the ABP Mode on the Platform

-During the registration of a new device, if you select “**DeviceProfile_ABP**”, as shown in Figure 53, then the ChirpStack platform will assume that this device will join to the LoRaWAN network using the ABP mode.
+During the registration of a new device, if you select “**DeviceProfile_ABP**”, as shown in **Figure 53**, then the ChirpStack platform will assume that this device will join the LoRaWAN network using the ABP mode.

 :::tip 📝 NOTE: